 Centralized Receivables Service

-Centralized Receivables Service (CRS) helps federal agencies collect money that individuals, businesses, and states owe the agency (accounts receivable).
+Centralized Receivables Service (CRS) helps federal agencies manage their accounts receivable – money owed to the agency from individuals, businesses, and states.

 How Does CRS Help Federal Agencies?